balena-io-experimental/LED-Alerter/README.md

 ## Set up the software
-The balenaCloud platform will take care of providing a lightweight OS for your device as well as deploying the web application so just follow along with the steps below on your development computer (not on your Raspberry Pi).
-Follow these steps regardless of whether you assembled the elaborate tower or are using an LED HAT.
+The balenaCloud platform will take care of providing a lightweight OS for your device as well as deploying the web application.
+You can see detailed steps for setting up the software in [this post](https://www.balena.io/blog/build-an-led-alerter-for-your-remote-work-office-setup/) or a general [getting started doc](https://www.balena.io/docs/learn/getting-started/raspberrypi3/nodejs/).

 ## Configuration and use
 If you followed the wiring diagram and “elaborate” build steps above, you should see the green LED light up a few minutes after you push the code.
 If not, go ahead and re-check all of your connections and software setup steps.